metal3-io/metal3-docs/design/metadata-handling.md

 - **objectName** : renders the name of the object that matches the type given in the `object` field.
 - **index**: renders the index of the current object, with the offset from the `offset` field and using the step from the `step` field.
+The following conditions must be matched :

+    - `offset` >= 0
+    - `step` >= 1

+  if the step is unspecified (default value being 0), the controller will automatically change it for 1.
 - **ip**: renders an ip address based on the index, based on the `start` value if given or using `subnet` to calculate the start value, and checking that the rendered value is not over the `end` value.
 The increment is the `step` value.
+If the computed value goes out of bounds, the error status will be set with the error in the error message.
-- **bareMetalHostMACByName**: renders the MAC address of the BareMetalHost that matches the name given as value.
+- **fromHostInterface**: renders the MAC address of the BareMetalHost that matches the name given as value.

 The **key** is required and one of the object is required.
 If there are multiple